hi7/pagez/README.md

 # pagez
-simple framebuffer display written in zig programming language
+Draw a simple cursor on framebuffer display (in zig programming language)